 While it is important to understand the risks discussed above, many of which are rare, it is also important to recognize that the vast majority of glaucoma surgeries are successful at slowing the progression of glaucoma and achieving the intended eye pressure.

-Next month we will discuss the details of the various glaucoma surgeries.
+In future articles, we will discuss the details of the various glaucoma surgeries.

 Yvonne Ou, MD Assistant Clinical Professor of Ophthalmology Glaucoma and Cataract Surgery UCSF Department of Ophthalmology